cap-js/docs/cds/aspects.md

-Quite frequently, you want some common aspects be factored out and shared by and applied to multiple entities.
+Quite frequently, you want some common aspects to be factored out and shared by and applied to multiple entities.
 For example, lets assume we'd want to factor out the common aspects of a standardized primary key, managed data, change tracking, extensibility, and temporal data...